jhuangtw/xg2xg/README.md

-A handy lookup table of similar technology and services to help ex-googlers survive the *real* world :) pull-requests very welcomed. __Please do not list any confidential projects!__
+A handy lookup table of similar technology and services to help ex-googlers survive the *real* world :) pull-requests are very welcomed. __Please do not list any confidential projects!__

 For a working example of (some) of these technologies integrated together, see: https://github.com/google/startup-os